 An everyday PB&J fits the bill for all I’ve described above.
 But if you make one using the tips below, your kids will think you’ve got superpowers and your husband will buy you flowers.
 Ready, set, go…

-1. Use Great Bread
+1. Use the Right Bread

 2. Use Red Jam

 Duh.
-Orange and yellow-colored jams make the sandwich taste “interesting,” an adjective that has no business near a PB&J. Jam or preserves (do not use jelly) is a key component because the pulpy fruit provides excellent texture and an explosion of sweet, fruity joy in your mouth every few bites.
+Orange and yellow-colored jams make the sandwich taste “interesting,” an adjective that has no business near a PB&J.

 3. Add Butter

 Spread a thin veil of room temperature butter on each slice of bread.
 Ruth Reichl taught me that.
 If you’re freaking out about the added fat and calories, please stop.
 It’s not like the sandwich is all that good for you in the first place.

 4. Nuke It

 Another tip a ‘la Ruth.
 Eight seconds in the microwave will do the trick.
 The peanut butter delightfully melts without getting goopy and hot.
 Speaking of temperature changes, some advocate for cooking the sandwich like a grilled cheese.
 It’s a fine idea, but adds 5 minutes of prep time and dirties a pan, therefore I abstain.